Welcome to Service Dog Laws Wyoming

 - Reminding someone with depression to take their medication

 The ADA (Americans with Disabilities Act) governs the use of service dogs federally.
 So, the laws for each state are the same.
-However, each state may also have their own individual state laws regarding service dogs, including some states that have laws around fake service dogs.
+However, each state may also have its own individual state laws regarding service dogs, including some states that have laws around fake service dogs.

 People who use service dogs have the right to benefit from whichever law(s) they need (state, federal, or both).
 This article will completely summarize the federal as well as any Wyoming state-specific laws.

 It also requires reasonable modifications in policies, practices, and procedures, to include people with disabilities.
 As service dogs are not pets, any “no pets” policy must be modified to allow service dogs into a facility or program.

-There are three (3) main definitions of service dog or service animal, so if you’re feeling confused, you’re not the only one.
-There are multiple different laws which govern the use of service dogs.
+There are three (3) main definitions of a service dog or service animal, so if you’re feeling confused, you’re not the only one.
+There are multiple different laws that govern the use of service dogs.

 So the easiest way to think about it is to think about a situation in terms of: